 If, based on the work we have performed, we conclude that there is a material misstatement of the other information we are required to report that fact.
-We have nothing to report in this regard.
+The annual report is expected to be made available to us after the date of this independent auditor's report.